National Health and Physical Education Day

 That’s why National Health and Physical Education (HPE) Day has been designed to raise awareness of, and advocate for, a greater focus of HPE in our schools.

-The theme, Good for Children, Good for Schools and Good for Communities, is being celebrated over a three year cycle, and the 2017 event – on Wednesday September 6 2017 – will focus on how HPE is ‘good for children’.
+The theme, Good for Children, Good for Schools and Good for Communities, is being celebrated over a three year cycle, and the 2018 event – on Wednesday September 5 2018 – will focus on how HPE is ‘good for schools’.

 If you are a teacher, why not take your class outside for a lesson or organise a PE-related excursion?
 Schools, why not plan a fun run or walk for your students?
 If you are a parent, why not walk home with the kids or take them to a nearby park for some play time after school?